 Relate: Live.
 Die.
 Repeat.

 He is supposed to be an army war correspondent but things go horribly wrong.
 Major William Cage tries to refuse a command to go in with the soldiers when they attack their enemy.
 He prefers to be a war reporter far from the front lines but Cage finds himself an infantry grunt in a futuristic version of D-Day.
-But this time the “invasion of Normandy” ends in a disaster.
-The enemy knew and was ready for them and Cage finds himself an early victim of what is quickly turning out to be a disaster.
+But this time the “invasion of Normandy” ends in disaster.
+The enemy knew and was ready for them and Cage finds himself an early victim of what is quickly turning out to be a catastrophy.

 React: Live.
 Die.
 Repeat.